 How Apple builds everything behind the “simplicity” brand idea

-Apple has done a great job in taking that brand idea and stretching it across their brand story through advertising, and their innovation plan (as they have entered many new technology categories).
+Apple has done a great job in taking that simplicity brand idea and stretching it across their brand story through advertising, and their innovation plan (as they have entered many new technology categories).
 They have also used their brand idea to guide how they manage the purchase moment (to make sure their retail outlets are easy for consumers), and how they create happy experiences for consumers.
 And when they don’t nail the ideal consumer experience, they go out of their way to help out.
 They also have the genius bar and on-site lessons, which help increase the knowledge of consumers.

 The other beauty of having a crystal clear brand idea, is that everything that goes against that brand idea almost acts like an obvious virus.
 Looking below, here are four examples of where Apple is missing out on “simplicity” which puts the brand idea at risk.
 These should trigger action plans to build into your brand plan.